animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-This is consistent with how you, as the application developer, would code this manually if you had to use the JTA API + {data-store-name} API yourself, as shown in the {data-store-name}
+This is consistent with how you, as the application developer, would code this manually if you had to use the JTA API + GemFire API yourself, as shown in the GemFire {apache-geode-docs}/developing/transactions/jca_adapter_example.html#concept_swv_z2p_wk\[example\].
-{apache-geode-docs}/developing/transactions/jca_adapter_example.html#concept_swv_z2p_wk\[example\].

 </div>